akshatva7/pes_asic_class/README.md

 * Little-Endian: In little-endian representation, you store the least significant byte (LSB) at the lowest memory address and the most significant byte (MSB) at the highest memory address.
 Big-Endian: In big-endian representation, you store the most significant byte (MSB) at the lowest memory address and the least significant byte (LSB) at the highest memory address.

-**For example, consider the 64-bit hexadecimal value 0x0123456789ABCDEF.**

-In Little-Endian representation, it would be stored as follows in memory:

-In Big-Endian representation, it would be stored as follows in memory:

 # Load, Add and Store Instructions